taocpp/PEGTL/README.md

 #### Status

 The master branch of the PEGTL is stable in the sense that all known bugs are fixed and all unit tests run without errors.
+Each commit is automatically tested with multiple operating systems, compilers and versions thereof, namely

+* GCC 4.8 (Linux)
+* GCC 4.9 (Linux)
+* GCC 5 (Linux)
+* Clang 3.4 (Linux)
+* Clang 3.5 (Linux)
+* Clang 3.6 (Linux)
+* Clang 3.7 (Linux)
+* XCode 6 (aka Apple LLVM 6.0), libc++ (MacOS X)
+* XCode 7 (aka Apple LLVM 7.0.0), libc++ (MacOS X)

+(currently, Visual Studio 2015 is *not* automatically tested)

+The coverage is also automatically measured and our tests currently cover 100% of the code, excluding examples and contrib.

-It is not stable in the sense that incompatible API changes can happen between major versions.
+Releases are not stable in the sense that incompatible API changes can happen between major versions.
 [Releases](https://github.com/ColinH/PEGTL/releases) are done in accordance with [Semantic Versioning](http://semver.org/).

 ## Documentation